 Sye Raa Narasimha Reddy AP And TS Box Office Collections (Day 3): Continues The Hunt!

 Sye Raa Narasimha Reddy is yet another movie that the Telugu film industry could be proud of.
 After winning good reviews on its first day, the Chiranjeevi starrer continued its good run on the second day as well.
 Now, the historical movie made with a big budget is prepping up for a grand weekend and on Friday, the film further gave an assurance that it is here for the long run.
 From AP/TS regions, Sye Raa Narasimha Reddy is expected to have collected over Rs 7.5 crore share, which is a pretty solid figure.
-There is only a slight dip in the collections, which is a positive sign altogether.
+There is only a slight dip in collections, which is a positive sign altogether.
 Read Sye Raa Narasimha Reddy AP and TS box office collections (Day 3) report to know more.

 The Occupancy Rate On Day 3